 When selecting a food grade lubricant, it is important to obtain a declaration or document from the food grade lubricant supplier that the product adheres to BRC Issue 7, clause 4.7.6 and is "food grade and of known allergen status".
 If a lubricant is manufactured in a facility that may contain allergens, then all associated information and risks must be documented and maintained on site.

 When selecting a food grade lubricant, it is important to obtain a declaration or document from the food grade lubricant supplier that the product adheres to BRC Issue 7, clause 4.7.6 and is "food grade and of known allergen status".
 If a lubricant is manufactured in a facility that may contain allergens, then all associated information and risks should be documented and maintained on site.
-To avoid mixing non-food grade and food grade lubricants, be sure to identify and separate food grade lubricants in "lube room" storage.
+When planning lubricant storange, to avoid mixing non-food grade and food grade lubricants, be sure to identify and separate food grade lubricants in "lube room" storage.

 5. Use common proper methods of application of food grade lubricants